Many of us suffer emotional hunger that comes from something I call the Body Mythology.

 Our ultimate hunger and our deepest desire is love.
 We cannot achieve a stable sense of ourselves without regularly filling this hunger.
 Hegel says as much when he says that self-consciousness is desire.
 And, indeed, this hunger never entirely goes away, just as our physical hunger never does.

-On the flip side, if people do not recognize us, if they believe instead that the purpose of our existence is merely to meet their needs or do their bidding or be what they tell us to be, it is hard for us to gain a stable, productive sense of ourselves.
+On the flip side, if people do not recognize us, it causes problems.
+If they believe instead that the purpose of our existence is merely to meet their needs or do their bidding or be what they tell us to be, it is hard for us to gain a stable, productive sense of ourselves.

 We also see it in situations in life in which people are not technically slaves but in which their personhood is never affirmed.
 This would be the case with children whose parents never consistently recognize their freedom and honor their humanity through relationships of love and respect.
 Children in these situations struggle to find themselves and construct a stable identity that allows them to thrive as human beings.